Louis Stettner Penn Station, New York

 Publisher/Date: Thames & Hudson (c.
 2015)

-Format/Condition: New large format hardcover book with dust jacket in Fine condition.
+Format/Condition: New large format hardcover book with dust jacket in Near Fine condition: corners lightly bumped.
 112 pages.
 Dimensions: 11 x 13.3 inches.
 Illustrated with 65 black-and-white photographs.

 Description: A poetic look at Penn Station from Louis Stettner, one of the masters of street photography, published in book form for the first time.